The MTSD Administration, School Board, and our entire staff hope this school year will be an exciting and fulfilling year for your family.

-New this year!
-The Food Services Department is excited to announce SchoolCafe as our new online payment system.
+The Food Services Department uses SchoolCafe as our online payment system.
 SchoolCafe is your one-stop-shop to make payments, view menus, set purchase restrictions, and apply for free and reduced meals.
 Download the SchoolCafe app from the App Store or Google Play.
 You can access the website at www.schoolcafe.com Instructions on how to register with SchoolCafe and make payments can be found here.

 As always, our school cafeterias accept checks or cash payments.
 Please send payments in a sealed envelope with your child’s full name written on the envelope/check memo line.
 Please make the check payable to MTSD Cafeteria Fund.

 Elementary Breakfast: $1.45

 LRIS, MS, HS Breakfast: $1.45

 Elementary Lunch: $2.20